 Friends come in all shapes and sizes.
 They may be coworkers or classmates, military buddies or moms of preschoolers, next door neighbors or nieces and nephews.

 Regardless of who they are or how you met them, true friends will help you become the best possible version of yourself.
-They will build you up and encourage you, to be sure, but they will also stretch and challenge you.
+They will build you up and encourage you, to be sure.
+But they will also stretch and challenge you.

-That’s what the Bible is talking about when it says that iron sharpens iron.
+Which is exactly what the Bible is talking about when it says that iron sharpens iron.

-That’s why we’ve always had the rule that if you can’t get along with your brothers and sisters, you can’t spend time with your friends.
+This why we’ve always had the rule that if you can’t get along with your brothers and sisters, you can’t spend time with your friends.
 As important as outside friendships are to us, family is forever, so we do all we can to encourage siblings to build friendships with one another first.

 And here’s that same coloring page in Spanish, for all my friends south of the border! 🙂